stanford-cs248/Cardinal3D/docs/pathtracer/camera_rays.md

 **Extra credit ideas:**

-* Modify the implementation of the camera to simulate a camera with a finite aperture (rather than a pinhole camera).
-This will allow your ray tracer to simulate the effect of defocus blur.
+* How would you simulate a camera with a finite aperture instead of a pinhole camera.
+If you did this, you'd be able to simulate real camera effects like [defocus blur](https://gfxcourses.stanford.edu/cs348k/spring22/lecture/camerapipeline3/slide_39) and [depth of field](https://gfxcourses.stanford.edu/cs348k/spring22/lecture/camerapipeline3/slide_40).

-* Write your own sampler that generates samples with improved distribution.
-Some examples include:
+* Write your own sampler that generates camera ray samples with improved distributions.
+Some example terms to Google include:
   * Jittered Sampling
   * Multi-jittered sampling
   * N-Rooks (Latin Hypercube) sampling